V Gymnasium: History

 The secondary school was initially founded in 1938 as a single-sex general gymnasium.
-Locally, it known as the Fifth Male Gymnasium of Zagreb.
+It was opened on 7 November 1938 as the Fifth Male Gymnasium of Zagreb.
 In its first year of existence, there were 762 students enrolled, with 45 students per class.

-In 1946, a year after Croatia's entrance into Yugoslavia, its name was changed to the Fifth Gymnasium of Bogdan Ogrizović.
-Bogdan Ogrizović was a prominent physicist in Zagreb who was best known as a high school teacher of physics and mathematics.
-He died during WWII.
+In 1946, after World War II, its name was changed to the Fifth Gymnasium of Bogdan Ogrizović, after a prominent high school teacher of physics and mathematics who was killed during WWII.

 In the period of Croatia's scrapping of the single-sex model and the creation co-educational institutions, the school merged in 1960 with the Seventh Woman's Gymnasium.

 After this, it transformed into a high school primarily specialising in a program of mathematics and scientific subjects.

 In 1977, after a reform on education and gymnasiums, the school changed its name to the Pedagogical Education Centre.
 However, it still retained its emphasis and reputation for natural sciences and mathematics.

-After the collapse of Yugoslavia, it has again been known as the Fifth Gymnasium.
+In 1991, it was renamed back to the Fifth Gymnasium.

+Today it has about 900 students in 28 classes.
+Its prestige is demonstrated by a consistent requirement of high grades for enrollment.
+Because of this, an extra enrollment exam has been required in addition to elementary school grades, alongside schools such as the XV Gymnasium.